madprops/curls/README.md

 I have my own implementation of a program that uses curls.

-It is located in `https://curls.website/dashboard`.
+It is located at `https://curls.website/dashboard`.

 ## Accounts